 AP III, Sec.
 1 General information

-(3) “Appointing authority” means an individual who is authorized to act on behalf of an agency or office of the KCOJ with respect to appointments, position actions, payroll documents, leave requests and disciplinary actions, in conformity with the Policies of the KCOJ set forth herein, subject to the best interests of the KCOJ as determined by the Chief Justice as the Chief Executive Officer of the KCOJ.
+(3) “Appointing authority” means an individual who is authorized to act on behalf of an agency or office of the KCOJ with respect to appointments, position actions, payroll documents, leave requests, and disciplinary actions, in conformity with these Policies, subject to the best interests of the KCOJ as determined by the Chief Justice, as the Chief Executive Officer of the KCOJ.

 SECTION 1.05 Non-Tenured Employees